LorealCI/the-happy-place/README.md

 ## Wireframes
 This low fideltiy wireframe was made using balsamiq to define the layouts key features to design a great user experience.
 Using  Bootstrap and available components allows for the construction of a page that feels familiar for easy navigation whilst also allowing for well structured content and a responsive design.

+## Imagery
+My image selection aided in the influence of the overall design in my website.
+With my site user in mind, i sought out images that would:
+⦁	promote inclusivity
+⦁	be easily identifiable to the site users
+⦁	relevance in my website

+After seeking out many options of different style images i opted for clear, standout images that complement my site.
+Including images for young people of different backgrounds and ages.
+I used many different search terms to find the images i deemed appropriate these were:
+⦁	mental health
+⦁	teens mental health
+⦁	laughing group of teens
+⦁	sad teen
+⦁	parent hugging teen

+Before implementing the images into the project i used short pixel (link site in words) to convert my images to a webp format to follow the current standards.
+<em>Images found on pexels</em>